xyproto/orbiton/README.md

 fstab

 * For formatting `fstab` files (usually `/etc/fstab`) with `ctrl-w`, [`fstabfmt`](https://github.com/xyproto/fstabfmt) must be installed.

+JavaScript

+* For formatting JavaScript code with , `prettier` must be installed.

 ## A note on Java and Scala